lucianostraga/dreamforce15/README.md

+# Dreamforce15 Session by Luciano Straga
-# Dreamforce15 - Easy Rest Integrations with Lightning Components and Salesforce1 - Resource Repository
+ - Easy Rest Integrations with Lightning Components and Salesforce1 - Resource Repository